WebOrigami/japan-hike-ebook/ReadMe.md

 This can be opened in book readers like Apple Books or Calibre, or you can [send it to a Kindle](https://www.amazon.com/sendtokindle) reader.

 ## How the book is built

+This project explores using the [Origami](https://weborigami.org/language) language to create an ebook in the [EPUB](https://en.wikipedia.org/wiki/EPUB) format.

 Generally speaking, an EPUB file is a ZIP file containing a specific set of files.
 These files define things such as book metadata (title, author, etc), a table of contents, and XHTML pages for the chapter contents.